 How to Stake Your Castle Nut

 You can avoid all of this trouble by taking roughly 60 seconds to stake your castle nut properly.
-Watch my video above and follow these simple steps:
+Follow these simple steps:

-1. Make sure that you have correctly installed your castle nut at 40-foot pounds of torque on the receiver extension with the small notches facing the receiver endplate.
+- Make sure that you have correctly installed your castle nut at 40-foot pounds of torque on the receiver extension with the small notches facing the receiver end plate.